About this listing

 Times Picayune delivered three days a week, New York Times on Sunday.

 I have two old dogs, Oscar and Pokey, who spend most of their day napping in the sun.
 As of September 2014, there are a couple new additions, two pygmy goats named Merle and Clyde.
-They're too small to roam free in the yard quite yet when I'm not there, but you can watch them from the kitchen window while they play in their pen.
+They're too small/mischievous to roam free in the yard when I'm not there, but I can introduce you and you can also watch them from the kitchen window while they play in their pen.

 Feel free to use the kitchen and keep things in the refrigerator, but please clean up after yourself, don't leave the oven on.